 Puppies usually start teething from around 6-8 weeks of age when their puppy teeth are fully grown in.

 Puppies stop teething at around 6 months of age when the last of their adult teeth are finished growing in, and all their puppy teeth have fallen out.

 Some vets may also tell you that there can be a secondary, more minor stage of teething where the adult teeth are grown in, but they then settle into the jawline.

-German Shepherd Teething Process – What Are The Stages Of Teething?
+German Shepherd Teething Stages and Process – What Are The Stages Of Teething?

-Let’s start by saying German Shepherd adults have different types of teeth – mainly the canines, incisors, molars and premolars, and the big carnassial tooth.
+We are mainly talking about the canines, incisors, molars and premolars, and the big carnassial tooth.

 Permanent molars, premolars and the big carnassial tooth are usually in place by about 4-6 months of age – these grow in as puppies don’t have molars.

 So, your GSD puppy will usually finish the first and main stage of teething by about 4-6 months.